Statement of Purpose, Values

 - Public comment forms are available at all times for feedback from our users.
 Forms are reviewed and responded to by the Chief Librarian or designate in a timely manner.

-All members of the public, including children, will have access to workstations with no content limitations.
+All members of the public, including children, will have access to workstations with no filtering software, excepting children’s and teen iPads.

-The library affirms the responsibility of parents/legal guardians to monitor their children’s use of library materials and resources.
+Parents/Legal guardians are responsible for monitoring their children’s use of library materials and resources.

 In order to ensure equitable access, daily limits on use of public workstations may be enforced.